ISISComputingGroup/ibex_developers_manual/Sprint-Review-and-Retro.md

      --------------------- retrospective stuff discussed above here --/--/---- ------------------------------

-1. Dicuss any Mad/Glad/Sad comments within the team
+1. Discuss any Mad/Glad/Sad comments within the team
 1. Discuss any final comments or thoughts that do not fit within the scope of Mad/Glad/Sad